Welcome to Hawridge and Cholesbury Commons

 Hilltop Commons Conservation Group run regular volunteer days as part of their conservation work on the commons.
 Work can be varied and has included scrub clearance and pond restoration.
 Tools, hot refreshments and delicious cakes are provided and it's a wonderful way to make new friends whilst enjoying the great outdoors.

-Watch our short films to find out more about the Commons.
+Watch our short film about 50 years on the Commons.

 USEFUL LINKS AND INFORMATION